 While most of them looks at youth national teams, there are a range of other under-21 or under-18 tournaments and competitions that may be proficient depending on the nation of origin and their likeliness to produce the best talents.

-Once setup, you can get stats and information about players or teams, simply get an overview of the competition before it begins or who are the award winners at completion.
+Once set up, you can get stats and information about players or teams, simply get an overview of the competition before it begins or who are the award winners at completion.
 Then you can simply scout the players that looks the most intriguing to get more knowledge of the player.

-Scout Specific Clubs Famous For Their Youth Academy | Scouting Tip 3
+#4 Scout Specific Clubs Famous For Their Youth Academy

 Sometimes you don’t need to be a genius to find players, sometimes you just need to know where to look, clubs with the ability to develop young players year after year, season after season.

+A range of clubs with a famous youth academy can be mentioned in this department, but especially clubs with the best youth facilities should be looked at.
 These clubs may involve both current and future clubs with excellent youth facilities and state of the art training facilities, or a well-established youth recruitment which increases the pool of newgens in the annual youth intake.

 For a closer look at the clubs we recommend to visit, please check out our ranking of the best youth academy clubs in Football Manager.
-Whilst it’s written for FM17, the historical feats and the facilities of the club has not changed too much, as they are all great at producing excellent newgens for the future.
+Whilst it’s written for FM19, the historical feats and the facilities of the club has not changed too much, as they are all great at producing excellent newgens for the future.